L400-RTI/Training-material/modules/05 - Data modelling.md

 ##### 7. OneLake Availibility

 OneLake plays a pivotal role in unifying data access across Microsoft Fabric, enabling seamless integration of streaming data with analytical and operational workloads.
-In the context of Real-Time Intelligence (RTI), OneLake serves not only as a persistent, queryable data layer but also as a critical component in reducing latency, cost, and complexity when managing event-driven architectures at scale.
+In the context of Real-Time Intelligence (Real-Time Intelligence), OneLake serves not only as a persistent, queryable data layer but also as a critical component in reducing latency, cost, and complexity when managing event-driven architectures at scale.

 This section dissects the architectural model that enables OneLake availability from Eventhouse, ensuring that data ingested in real time is efficiently exposed to downstream consumers in both raw and optimized formats.